- Serves 150 students in grades 9-12

 Research: Using primary sources, students write three long research papers, one each in Ancient History, Medieval World History, and AP U.S. History.

 Arts: Commonwealth has a strong commitment to the arts.
 Required to take one art course a year, 80% of students take two or more, even though they do not receive academic credit for these courses.
 Each class meets 2-3 periods a week all year long.

 Projects: In each of their first three years, students design an intern experience for one week.
 In the spring of their senior year, students create a three-week long project.
-Students may instead participate in our two-week European or China exchanges.
+Students may instead participate in our two-week Europe, South America, or China exchanges.